 All adults are welcome to participate in the Chancel Choir.
 Some experience in singing and reading music is helpful but certainly not required.
 The choir's primary responsibility is to provide music for the 11:00 traditional worship service.
 Other opportunities include Christmas & Easter special music programs.

-Rehearsals are held on Wednesday evenings at 6:30 pm on the second floor of the "Education Building", in a new choir room now accessible without using stairs.
-The choir moved to the new accommodations in April 2014.
+Rehearsals are held on Tuesday evenings (starting 19 March 2019) at 6:30 pm on the second floor of the "Education Building", at the end of the hall, last room on the left.
+The choir room is accessible without using stairs by using the elevator.
 The Education building is the building attached to the back of the sanctuary of the church.
-The new choir room is on the right, all the way at the end of the second floor hallway.
 Rehearsals normally last just one hour, but may be longer when rehearsing for special music programs.

-Our Minister of Music and Choir Director, Greg Faulkner, is knowledgeable and experienced in direction of choirs, bands, orchestras and other
+Our Interim Minister of Music and Choir Director, Scott Robertson, is knowledgeable and experienced in direction of choirs, bands, orchestras and other

 You may signup to be on the Chancel Choir email list here.